rtoal/iki-compiler/README.md

   --target selects the output format (default is `js`)
 ```

-## The Iki Language
+## The Language

 Iki is a very simple language; there are no functions; all variables are global.
 It's statically typed, at least.
-Here are some example programs:
+Here's a simple Iki program:

 ```
 -- Not hello, world
 var x: int;

-x = 9 - 3 * 5; -- wow, assignment
+x = 9 - 305 * 5; -- wow, assignment
 while false or 1 == x loop
     write -x, x / 3;
     read x;
 end;
 ```

-TODO - other examples

 ## Grammar